How we delivered a real-time fault notification and reporting experience

 Our form UX was based on guidance from the UK’s Government Digital Service however, to increase accessibility and understanding for our diverse audience, we added in images as well as text to describe different scenarios and equipment.
 The end-result was a simple, really easy to use and helpful form that guided user through each step (visit it here).

 To enable these new services to be developed we also to get the supporting systems, processes and people to better integrate.

 I coached and supported the digital team to lead their first journey mapping workshop with staff from across the business including operations, digital and customer services teams to identify how the new services would work, what processes needed to be changed and how the impacted teams might be trained.

 We then redesigned workflows and processes between teams to enable the change and invited them to provide ongoing feedback on what was/ wasn’t working.

 Impact and value

-Our initial targets for customer migration to the new fault reporting and notification services were exceeded in the first six months after launch.
+Our initial annual targets for customer migration to the new fault reporting and notification services were exceeded in the first six months after launch.
 Take up of online forms for reporting leaking meters was the most successful of these services with 35% of all reports coming from the website after 6 months.

 I built design capacity and leadership across the digital and customer service teams

 As part of a broader program to introduce user-centered design to SA Water, this project helped bring front-line staff and internal project teams together to ‘do design’.
 I coached the digital team to take over facilitation of journey mapping workshops for the first time and supported them in an advisory role to apply design tools.
 By the end of this project the business leads were comfortable engaging customers, interpreting their insights and were proudly advocating the importance of a human-centered design approach.